 Bachelor of Science (B.S.)

-The Arkansas State University Athletic Training Education Program (ATEP) is designed
+The Arkansas State University Athletic Training Program (ATP) is designed

 to prepare students for the challenges of the expanding health profession of athletic